devlooped/actions-bot/readme.md

 git config --global user.email $BOT_EMAIL
 ```

-so that git commands can be run the resulting defaults already applied.
+so that git commands can be run with the resulting defaults already applied.

 ## Example